FAQs

 TAO The American Organist Official journal of the AGO

-TSPM Three-Self Patriotic Movement Official Protestant (‘post-denominational’) Church in China
+TSPM Three-Self Patriotic Movement Political organization controlling all Protestant (‘post-denominational’) Churches in China

-Can the Project help me with arranging recitals in China?
+Can the Project help me with arranging recitals/visits to organs in China?

 The Project is concerned with academic/historical matters, and with maintaining the Census of pipe organs in China.
 Although occasional reports are made here of performances in connection with the dedication of new instruments, or of interesting programs of which we are aware, we lack the resources to involve ourselves in individual cases, and we thank our visitors for understanding our policy.